Tain’t what you do

 but my heart is open to all neutrals, all the time–

-the whole spectrum of neutrals enthrals me.
+their whole spectrum enthrals me.

-This is a long way of saying that what began as a brief musing on neutrals
+So, what began as a brief musing on neutrals

 turned into hours of research, multiple drafts,